Compression Fracture

 Complications of compression fractures include:

-• Blood clots in the legs due to decreased mobility
+- Blood clots in the legs due to decreased mobility

-• Spinal cord or nerve problems
+- Spinal cord or nerve problems

-• Chronic (long-lasting) pain
+- Chronic (long-lasting) pain

 What can I do to prevent a compression fracture?

 If you have osteoporosis and want to start an exercise program, check with your osteoporosis specialist first.
 Exercise is critical to overall health.
 But you may need to not do certain exercises or change them.
-This depends on how severe your osteoporosis is.
+This depends on how bad your osteoporosis is.

 Living with a compression fracture

 Compression fractures caused by osteoporosis usually become less painful with medicines and rest.
 They usually heal within 3 months.
 But some can cause long-term problems.
-Medicines to treat osteoporosis can help prevent fractures in the future, but they don't help heal an existing fracture.
+Medicines to treat osteoporosis can help prevent fractures in the future.
+But they don't help heal an existing fracture.
 If you have osteoporosis, it’s best to treat it before you develop any compression fractures.

 In most cases, compression fractures caused by injuries heal in about 8 weeks.
 But it can take longer if surgery is needed.